run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     -   **2**: add list of actions that will be viewed in the Checklist tab

     -   **3**: add comments

+    !!!
+Abstract "NOTE"

+        When you open an activity (task) in *Simple*, you can see that in the *"Comment"* feature, two new functions have been inserted:
+        - *Edit Comment*;
+        - *Delete Comment".
+If you choose to delete, the comment will not be saved in the "History" tab.

     -   **4**: each member can post hours referring to their time used in the task, besides detailing the action taken